monstermuffin/MeloDestra/README.md

 > [!NOTE]
 > This could probably be improved a lot with WebSockets but I can't be bothered.

+> [!NOTE]
-    - Like status/shuffle state is updated via a poll and this doesn't seem to be an issue with rate limiting.
+> Like status/shuffle state is updated via a poll and this doesn't seem to be an issue with rate limiting.

 - **Genre Source:** Switched primarily to Last.fm (if enabled and configured) for fetching artist genres/tags instead of Spotify's API to further reduce calls to Spotify and prevent potential rate limiting issues.

 > [!WARNING]